mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Strongly Support

 **14. What are your biggest concerns about "Equalizers"?
 (Check all that apply)**
-- [ ] 🛡️ Safety/Certification: Unsure how they affect handling, collapses, or SIV maneuvers (answered in [FAQ](https://gagglereport.org/ballast/equalizers)).
+- [ ] 🛡️ Unsure how they affect handling, collapses, or SIV maneuvers (answered in [FAQ](https://gagglereport.org/ballast/equalizers)).
-- [ ] 🛡️ Liability/Certification: Could affect EN/CCC certification status; organizers mandating them may face liability in the event of an incident (should be answered in [FAQ](https://gagglereport.org/ballast/equalizers)).
+- [ ] 🛡️ Could affect EN/CCC certification status; organizers mandating them may face liability in the event of an incident (should be answered in [FAQ](https://gagglereport.org/ballast/equalizers)).
-- [ ] 🛡️ Safety/Installation: Pilots might install them incorrectly, creating a safety risk.
+- [ ] 🛡️ Pilots might install them incorrectly, creating a safety risk.
-- [ ] 🛡️ Safety: Won't stop light pilots from ballasting up with potentially unsafe amounts of weight.
+- [ ] 🛡️ Won't stop light pilots from ballasting up with potentially unsafe amounts of weight.
-- [ ] ⚖️ Unfairness: Unfairly "punishes" heavier pilots who have no choice but to fly large wings.
+- [ ] ⚖️ Unfairly "punishes" heavier pilots who have no choice but to fly large wings.
-- [ ] ⚖️ Ineffective: Won't truly equalize performance (e.g., handling, stability, climb), as it oversimplifies complex performance differences between sizes.
+- [ ] ⚖️ Won't truly equalize performance (e.g., handling, stability, climb), as it oversimplifies complex performance differences between sizes.
-- [ ] ⚖️ Ineffective/Over-penalizing: The fixed drag penalty may be too high in weak conditions, unfairly disadvantaging larger wings.
+- [ ] ⚖️ The fixed drag penalty may be too high in weak conditions, unfairly disadvantaging larger wings.
-- [ ] ⚖️ Unfairness/Other factors: Ignores other performance variables like pilot body drag or harness aerodynamics (e.g., penalizing safer, bulkier harnesses).
+- [ ] ⚖️ Ignores other performance variables like pilot body drag or harness aerodynamics (e.g., penalizing safer, bulkier harnesses).
-- [ ] 🛠️ Gaming the system: The equalizer formula could incentivize manufacturers to strategically set the maximum take-off weight to gain a competitive edge.
+- [ ] 🛠️ The equalizer formula could incentivize manufacturers to strategically set the maximum take-off weight to gain a competitive edge.
-- [ ] 🛠️ Ineffective/Hard to Calibrate: It is difficult to accurately measure and prove that the chosen compensation is fair—not too little and not too much.
+- [ ] 🛠️ It is difficult to accurately measure and prove that the chosen compensation is fair—not too little and not too much.
-- [ ] 🛠️ Logistics: Creates overhead for organizers to distribute, verify, and manage equalizers during competitions.
+- [ ] 🛠️ Creates overhead for organizers to distribute, verify, and manage equalizers during competitions.
-- [ ] 🚀 Market: Won't actually incentivize manufacturers to create and improve XS and smaller wings.
+- [ ] 🚀 Won't actually incentivize manufacturers to create and improve XS and smaller wings.
-- [ ] 🚀 Market Stagnation: Reinforces the dominant glider model, reducing incentives for innovation and diversification.
+- [ ] 🚀 Reinforces the dominant glider model, reducing incentives for innovation and diversification.
-- [ ] 🚀 Technological Stagnation: Standardizes the sport around a single design, slowing technical evolution and suppressing alternative designs.
+- [ ] 🚀 Standardizes the sport around a single design, slowing technical evolution and suppressing alternative designs.
-- [ ] 👥 Philosophy: It feels "absurd" to intentionally add drag in a performance sport.
+- [ ] 👥 It feels "absurd" to intentionally add drag in a performance sport.
-- [ ] 👥 Pilot Frustration: Psychologically frustrating to intentionally add drag to performance equipment.
+- [ ] 👥 Psychologically frustrating to intentionally add drag to performance equipment.
 - [ ] Other: __________

 **15. What do you see as the biggest benefits of "Equalizers"?
 (Check all that apply)**
-- [ ] 🛡️ Improves Safety: Reduces the incentive for XS/S pilots to ballast up to M/L sizes.
+- [ ] 🛡️ Reduces the incentive for XS/S pilots to ballast up to M/L sizes.
-- [ ] ⚖️ Levels the field: Makes performance more equal across wing sizes.
+- [ ] ⚖️ Makes performance more equal across wing sizes.
-- [ ] ⚖️ Fairness: Directly addresses the performance gap between wing sizes.
+- [ ] ⚖️ Directly addresses the performance gap between wing sizes.
-- [ ] 🏆 Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
+- [ ] 🏆 Allows everyone to race together and preserves a single "Overall" winner.
-- [ ] 🛠️ Simple to Implement: Avoids complex changes to rules or scoring systems.
+- [ ] 🛠️ Avoids complex changes to rules or scoring systems.
-- [ ] 🛠️ Tunable: The equalizer formula can be adjusted and fine-tuned based on real-world data and feedback.
+- [ ] 🛠️ The equalizer formula can be adjusted and fine-tuned based on real-world data and feedback.
-- [ ] 🚀 Promotes small wings: Creates a real incentive for manufacturers to develop better XS/S wings.
+- [ ] 🚀 Creates a real incentive for manufacturers to develop better XS/S wings.
-- [ ] 🚀 Promotes micro sizes: Incentivizes the creation and improvement of competitive XXS/XXXS glider sizes.
+- [ ] 🚀 Incentivizes the creation and improvement of competitive XXS/XXXS glider sizes.
-- [ ] 🚀 Promotes intermediate sizes: Could encourage a wider range of wing sizes, matching equalizer gradations.
+- [ ] 🚀 Could encourage a wider range of wing sizes, matching equalizer gradations.
-- [ ] 🚀 Promotes lightweight gear: By removing the performance incentive for weight, it encourages innovation in lighter competition equipment (harnesses, reserves).
+- [ ] 🚀 By removing the performance incentive for weight, it encourages innovation in lighter competition equipment (harnesses, reserves).
-- [ ] 👥 Unified Task: Allows all pilots to fly the same task together, avoiding division into separate categories.
+- [ ] 👥 Allows all pilots to fly the same task together, avoiding division into separate categories.
-- [ ] 👥 Preserves Gaggle Tactics: Doesn't interfere with the tactical dynamics of group flying.
+- [ ] 👥 Doesn't interfere with the tactical dynamics of group flying.
-- [ ] 👥 Preserves Gaggle Flying: Does not interfere with gaggle flying dynamics, a key aspect of modern competition.
+- [ ] 👥 Does not interfere with gaggle flying dynamics, a key aspect of modern competition.
 - [ ] Other: __________

 ---